Inalegwu/IDM-Activator/README.md

    - Now install the IDM and use the activate option in this script if failed then,

      - Disable the windows firewall with the script option, this helps in case of leftover entries of previously used activator (some file patch method also creates firewall entries).

      - Some security programs may block this script, this is false-positive, as long as you downloaded the file from the original post (mentioned below on this page), temporary suspend Antivirus real-time protection, or exclude the downloaded file/extracted folder from scanning.

-     - If you are still facing any issues, please contact me (mentioned below on this page).
+     - If you are still facing any problems, please create an issue on this repo.

 <br>